Hiring a Contractor

 Whether you’re planning an addition for a growing family or simply getting new storm windows, finding a competent and reliable contractor is the first step to a successful and satisfying home improvement project.

 Your home may be your most valuable financial asset.
 That’s why it’s important to be cautious when you hire someone to work on it.
-Home improvement and repair and maintenance contractors often advertise in newspapers, the Yellow Pages, and on the radio and TV.
+Home improvement and repair and maintenance contractors often advertise online, in newspapers, magazines and the Yellow Pages, and on radio and TV.
 However, don’t consider an ad an indication of the quality of a contractor’s work.
 Your best bet is a reality check from those in the know: friends, neighbors, or co-workers who have had improvement work done.
 Get written estimates from several firms.
 Ask for explanations for price variations.
 Don’t automatically choose the lowest bidder.

 Home Improvement Professionals